iocanel/jbang-catalog/README.md

   - [create-from-quickstart](#create-from-quickstart): Create a new project from a Quarkus quickstart.
   - [generate-data](#generate-data): Generate random data for your JPA entities using ChatGPT.
   - [generate-entity](#generate-entity): Generate JPA entities using ChatGPT.
+  - [generate-rest](#generate-rest): Generate JAX-RS endpoint for an entity using ChatGPT.

 ### Using from the Quarkus CLI